mulargui/bedrock-chat-app/README.md

 Two prompts I used:
 - I'm an enthusiast of object oriented programming.
 I would like to refactor deploy-lambda.js to follow OOP patterns.
 Can you produce an initial refactoring of the file to OOP?
 - can you update the documentation of lambdadeployer.js so it is consistent with the refactoring we did

+I noticed in the documentation that it says that the constructor has an argument with the region to use.
+This is not true and this commit fixs it.
+A reminder to be attentive to the output of LLMs, they can mislead you.